 Full-time enrolled undergraduate students at Harvard, Wellesley, and Wheaton colleges who are pursuing independent research on topics in Russian and Eurasian studies.
 Preference is given to juniors doing research for the senior thesis.

 Grant recipients are expected to spend at least six weeks in their destination carrying out the proposed research project.
 Exceptions to the minimum time requirement may be granted only by written petition and with strong support from the student’s research advisor.
 Goldman grants typically cover only a portion of the costs associated with a research trip, so applicants are expected to seek alternate funding sources.
-Harvard applicants should visit the Undergraduate Research and Fellowships web page and search the Funding Sources Database to identify other options.
+Harvard applicants should visit the Undergraduate Research and Fellowships web page and the CARAT funding opportunities database to identify other options.

 Upon completion of the research trip, grant recipients shall submit an expense report and a brief narrative report describing their activities and accomplishments, any obstacles encountered, and any resulting change in the focus or scope of their research.
-Grant recipients are also expected to present their findings at the Davis Center’s annual Undergraduate Colloquium on Russian and Eurasian Studies, scheduled to take place in April.
+Grant recipients are also expected to present their findings at the Davis Center’s annual Undergraduate Colloquium on Russian and Eurasian Studies, typically held in early April.